PappasBrent/pappasbrent.github.io/typ/teaching-statement.typ

 and #link("https://www.cs.ucf.edu/~pappas/teaching/cop3402/sum2026/")[Summer
 2026] semesters.
 //
+// 243 spring 2026
+// 107 summer 2026
+// 209 (and growing) fall 2026
+//
+Systems Software is a required course for UCF computer science majors with consistently high enrollment numbers: my Spring 2026 section had 243 enrolled students, my Summer 2026 section had 107, and the section I am set to teach in the Fall has already has 209 enrollments.
+//
+Most students choose to take Systems Software during their sophomore year, after completing prerequisite courses on C programming, and data structures and algorithms.
+//
+As such, Systems Software is usually the first course students take that requires them to use industry-standard software development tools such as Git and Linux command line.
+//
+For many students learning how to use these tools can be difficult, and so to help my class succeed, I spend the first half of each semester teaching students the basics of developing software on Linux, and then use these concepts in the latter half of the course to help teach the basics of compiler design.

 I began teaching the course with a curriculum prepared by my advisor, and I have been gradually updating this curriculum in response to student suggestions.